vasilakisfil/Introspected-REST/README.md

 Resource schemas defined in the previous section are referenced by the following Hyper Schemas, in order to avoid duplication of our metadata.
+Such functionality would have to be described by both MicroTypes.

 ##### 11.3.2.1.
 User resource
 ```json